algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 This debugger would consist of a way to display the contents of registers and flags at a particular point in the execution of the code.

+### Security

+You can use a moddified machine code to run illegal operation on your CPU.
+Through the use of the virtual CPU we can mitigate that risk as the user would not be running the code directly on the hardware.

 ## Examples

 Here is an example program which will always output 21, independently from the input and wirtten in our assembly language: